vippsas/vipps-checkout-magento/README.md

 ---
 END_METADATA -->

-# Checkout Module for Adobe Commerce
+# Checkout Module for Adobe Commerce / Magento

 ![Support and development by Vaimo ](./docs/images/vaimo.svg#gh-light-mode-only)![Support and development by Vaimo](./docs/images/vaimo_dark.svg#gh-dark-mode-only)

 ![Vipps](./docs/images/vipps.png) *Available for Vipps.*

 ![MobilePay](./docs/images/mp.png) *The availability for MobilePay has not been finalized yet.*

 *This plugin is built and maintained by [Vaimo](https://www.vaimo.com/) and is hosted on [GitHub](https://github.com/vippsas/vipps-checkout-magento).*